The Assault (2017 film): Production

 Filming for The Assault took place in Cromwell and Middletown, Connecticut, under the working title of Blue Line.
 Principal photography was completed in February 2015.

 Release

-The film was released in to DVD in July 2017.
+The film was released on DVD in July 2017.

 Reception

 Nerdly was critical, writing that "I do commend Cooney for wanting to make a film that has two strong female leads, it’s just that the finished product doesn’t portray them as such.
 In fact it’s not until the concluding moments of The Assault that our two leads actually get the least bit interesting… but by then its too little too late unfortunately."